Letero/KnowledgeSharing/Ultimate.md

 Restrict keyword is used so compiler can make optimizations.
 It was defined in C99 standard

+## 10. What areas are not statically (compile-time) type safe?

+Ideally, a program would be completely statically (compile-time) type safe.
+Unfortunately, that is not possible.
+Problem areas:

+* unions
+* casts
+* array decay
+* range errors
+* narrowing conversions

+These areas are sources of serious problems (e.g., crashes and security violations)

 # Base knowledge

 ## 1. IQN Memory layout of C/CPP programs